Art Oberto, Seattle’s sausage and jerky king, dies at 95

 Oberto had a mild stroke about a week earlier, according to his son Jimi Oberto.

 The Oberto company is among Seattle’s most recognizable brands.
-With its Italian-flag-colored logo, below the “Oh Boy!” slogan, the name has been splashed on bags of jerky and cocktail pep smoked-sausage sticks, its former storefront on Rainier Avenue South, and on hydroplanes the company began sponsoring in 1975.
+With its Italian-flag-colored logo, below the “Oh Boy!” slogan, the name has been splashed on bags of jerky and Cocktail Pep smoked-sausage sticks, its former storefront on Rainier Avenue South, and on hydroplanes the company began sponsoring in 1975.

 “I told my mom, ‘Don’t worry; we can run it.’
 We had no meat anyhow,” Art recalled in the 1998 story.
 Meat was rationed because of World War II, but a meat inspector talked other sausage makers into giving Oberto their meat because they felt sorry for the teenager.